Orange-OpenSource/hurl/docs/hurl.md

 Usage help.
 This lists all current command line options with a short description.

-### --html <dir> {#html}

-Generate html report in dir.

-If the html report already exists, it will be updated with the new test results.

 ### --ignore-asserts {#ignore-asserts}

 Ignore all asserts defined in the Hurl file.